cloudfoundry/diego-release/README.md

 Diego is typically deployed as part of a Cloud Foundry Application Runtime deployment to serve as its container runtime.
 The [cf-deployment](https://github.com/cloudfoundry/cf-deployment) repository contains the latest recommended way to use BOSH to deploy a Cloud Foundry cluster to infrastructure platforms such as AWS, GCP, and Azure.

-- For those deployment operators still using the manifests generated from [cf-release](https://github.com/cloudfoundry/cf-release), see "[Deploying Diego Alongside an Existing CF Deployment](docs/deploy-alongside-existing-cf.md)" for general instructions and guidelines to deploy Diego alongside a separate CF deployment.
-Note that these deployment strategies are now deprecated and will cease development in early 2018 in favor of cf-deployment.
-- [Diego Manifest Generation](docs/manifest-generation.md) describes the manifest-generation scripts in this repository.
 - [Release Compatibility](docs/release-compatibility.md) illustrates how to select versions of CF and other BOSH releases to deploy alongside Diego.
-- [Managing the Migration](https://github.com/cloudfoundry/diego-design-notes/blob/master/migrating-to-diego.md#managing-the-migration) describes how operators can manage a transition from the DEAs to Diego.

 ### <a name="deployment-examples"></a>Deployment Examples

-#### Deploying to AWS

-- [Deploying CF and Diego to AWS](examples/aws) provides detailed instructions to deploy BOSH, CF, and Diego to a new CloudFormation stack.
-Alternately, follow the [instructions in cf-release](https://github.com/cloudfoundry/cf-release/tree/master/example_manifests) to deploy Diego alongside a minimal CF deployment.

 #### Deploying to BOSH-Lite